Noom or MyFitnessPal: paid coaching vs free tracking?

 On one side, a coaching program based on behavioral psychology.
 On the other, the most popular nutritional tracker in the world.
-Noom and MyFitnessPal represent two opposite visions of nutrition — but neither is complete.
+Noom and MyFitnessPal represent two opposing visions of nutrition — but neither is complete.

 FeatureFoodCraftNoomMyFitnessPal